 I'll run through all the settings in a moment, but if you're willing to run minimum quality, even a GTX 1050/RX 560 or similar hardware should manage over 60fps at 1080p.
 If you're gunning for 1080p medium quality at 60fps, the recommended systems should reach that level.
 What about ultra quality at 1080p?
 You basically need a Vega 56 or GTX 1070 or above, and even then framerates will often stutter—this appears to be inherent to the game engine at present, with towns being particularly bad.
 Here's the full rundown of the settings and features.

 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Kingdom Come: Deliverance on a bunch of different AMD and Nvidia GPUs—see below for the full details.
-We've only included a subset for this initial performance preview, but we'll be adding more in the coming days.
+Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
 Thanks, MSI!

 In terms of desirable features, KCD pretty much crushes all the requirements.
 The only slight blemish is with aspect ratio support on ultrawide displays.
 The menus end up with black bars on the right and left, while the cutscenes appear to fill the full display, but they're actually cropping the top and bottom portions of the video content.
 It's a minor gripe, and overall kudos to developers Warhorse Studios.